mehedieh/blog2022/_posts/2019-08-09-survival-guide-for-undergrads.markdown

 ## Undergraduate Research
+Doing research during bachelor's degree is not necessary but is useful in my opinion.
+Research work requires a lot
 ### Expectations from undergraduate research
 **Keep a research journal** : <br>
 **Writing a research paper** : The 'Sturmtruppentaktik' (German for 'Storm troop tactics')